thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/documentation/Tutorial-Proposals/Getting-Started-With-Mouse-Button-and-Inputs.md

 ---
-Title: Getting Started With Mouse Button and Inputs
+title: Getting Started With Mouse Button and Inputs
 ---

 ### Introduction